 - Line 2 baking sheets with parchment paper.

-- Working with 1 disk at at time, roll out dough between 2 sheets of waxed paper to 1/8" thickness for smaller (2-inch) cookies and 1/4" thickness for larger (3- to 4-inch) cookies.
+- Working with 1 disk at a time, roll out the dough between 2 sheets of waxed paper to 1/8" thickness for smaller (2-inch) cookies and 1/4" thickness for larger (3- to 4-inch) cookies.

 - Using decorative cookie cutters, cut out cookies and transfer to prepared sheets, spacing 1 inch apart.

-- If cookies become too soft to transfer to baking sheets, place in freezer on waxed paper for 5 minutes before continuing.
+- If cookies become too soft to transfer to cookie sheet, place in freezer on waxed paper for 5 minutes before continuing.

-- Gather scraps, roll out dough and cut more cookies, repeating until all dough is used.
+- Gather scraps, roll out the dough, and cut more cookies, repeating until all dough is used.